 Phencyclidine use disorder

 Trauma rather than overdose has been more likely to cause accidental death in PCP users.
-Among young children, exposure to PCP is often related to accidental exposure to a caretaker's stash.
+Among young children, exposure to PCP is often related to accidental exposure to a caregiver's stash.
 PCP added to methamphetamine and LSD increase chances for inadvertent exposure and overdose.

 Severe toxicity may be reached when combined with other drugs, and when PCP users pack their body cavities to avoid detection by law enforcement and toxic levels of the drug enter their bloodstream.
 Intoxication, overdose, or a tainted batch can lead to severe complications of seizures, violent outburst, muscle rigidity, hyperreflexia, catatonia, rhabdomyolysis, coma, and death.